 Storage

-Once picked, finger limes can be stored in a cool room (below 8°C) for 4-5 weeks.
+Once picked, finger limes can be stored in a refrigerator or cool room (below 8°C) for 4-5 weeks.
 Finger limes freeze well and can be defrosted quickly under running cold water.

 Are finger limes toxic to dogs and cats?